Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Data and Methods

-HYCOM’s tidal forcing includes the two largest diurnal components (K$_{1}$ and O$_{1}$) and the three largest semi-diurnal components (M$_{2}$, S$_{2}$, and N$_{2}$).
-The self-attraction and loading (SAL) term is taken from the altimetry-constrained TPXO8 barotropic tide model \cite{Egbert1994,Egbert2002}.
+HYCOM’s tidal forcing includes the two largest diurnal components (K$_{1}$ and O$_{1}$) and the three largest semidiurnal components (M$_{2}$, S$_{2}$, and N$_{2}$).
+These five constituents capture most of the tidal variability in the oceans.
+Collectively, they dissipate 3.437 TW \cite{EgbertRay2003}, while the largest eight tidal constituents (the five above, plus P$_{1}$, Q$_{1}$, and K$_{2}$) dissipate 3.508 TW, only 2$\%$ larger than the dissipation rate of the five constituents included in HYCOM.
+The Self-attraction And Loading \cite<SAL;>{Hendershott1972,Ray1998} term is taken from the altimetry-constrained TPXO8 barotropic tide model \cite{Egbert1994,Egbert2002}.
 The HYCOM parameterized topographic wave drag scheme, taken from \citeA{Jayne2001}, is tuned to minimize the M$_{2}$ surface elevation errors with respect to TPXO8.
-Following \citeA{Ngodock2016}, an Augmented State Ensemble Kalman Filter (ASEnKF) reduces the area-weighted error of the surface tidal elevations, computed with respect to TPXO8 in waters deeper than 1000 m and latitudes equatorward of 66$^{\circ}$, to 2.6 cm.
+The HYCOM simulation analyzed here employs a perturbation \cite{Ngodock2016}, generated with an Augmented State Ensemble Kalman Filter (ASEnKF), that reduces the area-weighted error of the surface tidal elevations, computed with respect to TPXO8 in waters deeper than 1000 m and latitudes equatorward of 66$^{\circ}$, to 2.6 cm.
+Other than this indirect and offline use of data assimilation techniques, the HYCOM simulation is free-running (non-assimilative).